A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Results

 \subsubsection{Scenario 3: SSL and Supervised Cross-Validation Within BOAS}

 Finally, Table \ref{tab:res-only-std3} presents the results for scenario 3, where reported percentages of unlabeled and labeled data refer to the BOAS recordings used for SSL and supervised training, respectively.
 To ensure a fair comparison, equivalent proportions of HOGAR data were used for SSL pre-training.
-Due to their high computational cost, BENDR and MAEEG were not evaluated in this scenario.
+BENDR and MAEEG were excluded from this scenario due to their substantial computational demands during pre-training, although similar insights would be expected for these methods.
 As previously observed, the most significant improvements corresponds to low-data scenarios, where SimCLR reaches a +8.9\% and +9.98\% accuracy improvement by pre-training on the BOAS and HOGAR datasets, respectively, using only 7.5\% of labeled BOAS data.
 However, as the labeled data increases, the pool of available recording for SSL diminishes, reducing pre-training effectiveness.
 This leads to convergence toward the supervised baseline in high-data regimes and even penalizes some techniques (e.g., BYOL).
 Overall, pre-training on HOGAR yields performance that is comparable to or even better than using BOAS, highlighting the robustness and generalizability of representations learned from different populations and recording conditions.